logo

 Cinco de Mayo Fiesta!

-The phrase “Cinco de Mayo” translated to English means “the fifth of May”.
-In México, Cinco de Mayo is the anniversary of the famous Battle of Puebla, “El Día de la Batalla de Puebla.”
-The French army invaded Mexico to collect a war debt.
+The phrase “Cínco de Mayo” translated to English means “the fifth of May.”
+In México, Cínco de Mayo is the anniversary of the famous Battle of Puebla, “El Día de la Batalla de Puebla.”
+The French army invaded México to collect a war debt.
 Though not an important battle, it was memorable.

-The French army was far larger, better trained, and far more lavishly supplied than the Mexican army that was struggling to defend the road to Mexico City.
+The French army was far larger, better trained and far more lavishly supplied than the Mexican army that was struggling to defend the road to México City.
 The Mexicans made a bold stand.
 The Mexican army soundly defeated the massive French army against all odds.
 The victory was fleeting and the French eventually succeeded in capturing the capital city.
-The Cinco de Mayo festivities every year simply remind us of the exhilaration of an improbable triumph against overwhelming odds.
+The Cínco de Mayo festivities every year simply remind us of the exhilaration of an improbable triumph against overwhelming odds.

-In the United States the celebrations often include performances by mariachi bands, parades, dancing, and street festivals.
-If you decide to have a Cinco de Mayo fiesta at home, you can decorate with colorful plates and napkins, think fuchsia, yellow, and turquoise.
-Hang a piñata or three as they are inexpensive.
-They do not have to be filled to serve as decoration.
-Invite your friends, play Latin dance music, and serve some Mexican food along with Margaritas and Mexican beer.
+If you decide to have a Cínco de Mayo fiesta at home, you can decorate with colorful plates and napkins.
+Think bright and festive colors such as fuchsia, yellow and turquoise.
+Hang a piñata or three as they are inexpensive and they do not need to be filled to serve as decorations.
+Invite your friends, play Latin dance music and serve some Mexican food along with Margaritas and Mexican beer.

 Here is a playlist of some popular Latin dance music to get you started.

-Daddy Yankee - "Limbo" Wisin & Yandel Featuring Chris Brown & T-Pain - "Algo Me Gusta De Ti"
+Wisin & Yandel Featuring Chris Brown & T-Pain - "Algo Me Gusta De Ti"

 Tito El Bambino & El Patron Featuring Marc Anthony - "Por Que Les Mientes?"